Is Milk Keto Friendly?

 Unsweetened almond milk is technically keto-friendly.
 Why?
 Because almond milk comprises mainly water.
 But keep in mind there are various types of almond milk.

-Some unsweetened versions have binders and fillers that add to the net carb count.
-Also, if you buy flavored versions, the carb count might be higher.
+Some unsweetened versions contain binders and fillers that increase the net carb count.
+The carb count may also be higher if you buy flavored versions.

 2. Coconut Milk